 Inspection is just one mechanism to support school improvement and distinctiveness and should not be approached in isolation.
 Similarly, self-evaluation is not just a matter of filling in a form, but a way into thinking through from first principles and in practice what it means to be effective and distinctive as a Church School.

-The key national documents schools need to help them through this process in 2017-2018 are:
+The key national documents schools need to help them through this process in 2017-2018 (see bottom of this page for 2018-19) are: